 Two points about the Mosaic Covenant are particularly interesting.
 After Moses tells the people the content of the Covenant, they respond, “All the words that the Lord has spoken we will do, and we will be obedient!”
 (Ex.
 24:7).
 After this, Moses takes half the blood of the sacrifices offered for each of the tribes of Israel and sprinkles the people with it, saying, “Behold the blood of the covenant, which the Lord has made with you in accordance with all these words” (Ex.
 24:8).

-After this, Moses and the elders of Israel go up the mountain, where they see God: “Yet He did not stretch out His hands against the nobles of the sons of Israel; and c (Ex.
+After this, Moses and the elders of Israel go up the mountain, where they see God: “Yet He did not stretch out His hand against the nobles of the sons of Israel; and they saw God, and they ate and drank."
+(Ex.
 24:10-11).
 The occasion is remarkable because of the belief that all who saw the face of God would perish (cf. Gen. 32:30).
 We find then in the ratification of the Old Covenant the twin themes of the sacrifice and the meal.